-The City of Abbotsford is the Hub of the Fraser Valley.
+VISION: The City of Abbotsford is the Hub of the Fraser Valley.
 As the regional centre of the Fraser Valley, Abbotsford will be home to centralized services and agencies including health care, courts, transportation, university, airport, provincial and federal government, entertainment & cultural facilities, and commerce.
 We are diverse, inclusive, and connected; we are green, prosperous, and healthy; we are a vibrant and beautiful community.

 We strive to continually improve the quality of life within our community by delivering key services for current and future generations.

 By living its values the City of Abbotsford strives to be an organization recognized for its excellence in city governance and employee, citizen and customer relations.
 To provide excellence in service delivery, we have a role in understanding our business and fostering a corporate culture that sets the highest standard of integrity, professionalism and ethical behavior.
 We act with character and integrity and do our best to understand the perspectives of Abbotsford residents while delivering services.

 - Integrity: We act with character.
 We are fair, ethical and honest.